Nazareth: Mamluk period

 In 1263, Baybars, the Mamluk Sultan, destroyed the Christian buildings in Nazareth and declared the site off-limits to Latin clergy, as part of his bid to drive out the remaining Crusaders from Palestine.
 While Arab Christian families continued to live in Nazareth, its status was reduced to that of a poor village.
 Pilgrims who visited the site in 1294 reported only a small church protecting the grotto.
-In the 14th century, Franciscan monks were permitted to return and live within the ruins of the basilica.
+In the 14th century, Franciscan friars were permitted to return and live within the ruins of the basilica.

 Ottoman period

-In 1584 the Franciscan monks were evicted again from the site of the ruined basilica.
+In 1584 the Franciscan friars were evicted again from the site of the ruined basilica.
 In 1620, Fakhr-al-Din II, a Druze emir who controlled this part of Ottoman Syria, permitted them to build a small church at the Grotto of the Annunciation.
 Pilgrimage tours to surrounding sacred sites were organised by the Franciscans, but the monks suffered harassment from surrounding Bedouin tribes who often kidnapped them for ransom.

 Stability returned with the rule of Zahir al-Umar, a powerful Arab sheikh who ruled the Galilee, and later much of the Levantine coast and Palestine.
 He transformed Nazareth from a minor village into a large town by encouraging immigration to it.
 Nazareth played a strategic role in Zahir's sheikhdom because it allowed him to wield control over the agricultural areas of central Galilee.
 He ensured Nazareth's security for other reasons as well, among them strengthening ties with France by protecting the Christian community and protecting one of his wives who resided in Nazareth.

 Zahir authorized the Franciscans to build a church in 1730.
 That structure stood until 1955, when it was demolished to make way for a larger building completed in 1967.
 He also permitted the Franciscans to purchase the Synagogue Church in 1741 and authorized the Greek Orthodox community to build St. Gabriel's Church in 1767.
 Zahir commissioned the construction of a government house known as the Seraya, which served as the city's municipal headquarters until 1991.
 His descendants—known as the "Dhawahri"—along with the Zu'bi, Fahum, and 'Onassah families later constituted Nazareth's traditional Muslim elite.

 Nazareth's Christian community did not fare well under Zahir's Ottoman successor, Jazzar Pasha (r.
 1776–1804), and friction increased between its Christians and Muslim peasants from the surrounding villages.
 Nazareth was temporarily captured by the troops of Napoleon Bonaparte in 1799, during his Syrian campaign.
 Napoleon visited the holy sites and considered appointing his general Jean-Andoche Junot as the duke of Nazareth.
 During the rule of Governor Ibrahim Pasha of Egypt (1830–1840) over much of Ottoman Syria, Nazareth was opened to European missionaries and traders.
 After the Ottomans regained control, European money continued to flow into Nazareth and new institutions were established.
 The Christians of Nazareth were protected during the massacres of 1860 by Aqil Agha, the Bedouin leader who exercised control over the Galilee between 1845 and 1870.